FarazzShaikh/react-three-paper/README.md

 #### `tPaperErrorEvent`

-A function that is called when an error occurs.
-It recieves the error.
+This function is called when an error occurs.
+It receives the error.

 ```js
 (error: Error) => void;
 ```

+This module provides TypeScript type definitions.